samuelgozi/blog/server/README.md

 # Backend API

-A RESTful API for managing blog posts with draft/publish workflow built with Bun, Elysia, and Drizzle ORM.
+A RESTful API for managing blog posts with a revision-based content management system built with Bun, Elysia, and Drizzle ORM.

 ## Getting Started